larryhastings/big/README.md

 list it's simply not enough.

 `linked_list` solves this by making its iterators far more powerful.
-One way of describing this is like a *database cursors:* a `linked_list` iterator points at a value (or "row"), and lets you modify the list (or "table") relative to that value.
+One way of describing this is like a *database cursor:* a `linked_list` iterator points at a value (or "row"), and lets you modify the list (or "table") relative to that value.
 I think of it more like a moveable virtual list "head";